-Proponents of the “soft grip” scenario, suggest that the better handling you get with stiffer springs comes from improved car response – ie driver feel, speed of response, less variation of critical suspension angles – toe, camber, caster.
-This is true, of course.
+Proponents of the “soft springs for grip” scenario, suggest that the better handling you get with stiffer springs comes only from the improved car response – ie driver feel, speed of response, less variation of critical suspension angles – toe, camber, caster.

 But it is only a small part of the story.

 As you increase suspension stiffness from soft road suspension stiffness, the gains you get with improved car response will flatten out.
-Yet, we keep on making more grip at the tyres with increasing suspension stiffness, up to the level of stiffness that you need for racing, as shown in our free report.
+Yet, we keep on making more grip at the tyres with increasing suspension stiffness, up to the level of stiffness that you need for racing.

 Here’s two strong arguments, demonstrating that you need stiff suspension to make grip at the tyres.
 In neither case, can the car response be that much of an influence.